Artist Residency “XR Fall” in Vancouver – Immersive Realities

 4.3 – Obligations of the laureate

-During and after the residency, they commit to:
+During and at the end of the residency, they commit to:

-• To take some time in Vancouver, before the end of the residency, to write a report on the residency with the support of the Consulate’s teams on site;
+● Take time in Vancouver, during the residency, to write a report of the residency accompanied by the Institut français du Canada’s team on site;

-• To exclusively showcase the outcome of their residency work (prototype, work-in-progress) at V-Unframed 2025 (Vancouver) and NewImages Festival 2025 (Paris) (to be determined together);
+● Exclusively showcase the outcome of their residency work (prototype, work-in-progress) at V-Unframed 2026 (Vancouver) and NewImages Festival 2026 (Paris) (to be determined together);

 images, texts, sound recordings, or videos for promotional/educational purposes or to include the project in their annual programming.